 3. Tell visitors what they will get

 Let your users know what they will get in return for signing up.
-This also helps point 4, building trust.
-Let them know what the messages are likely to include, for example, news, offers or business updates.
+This also helps with point 2 - building trust.
+Let them know what the messages are likely to include, for example, will it be news, offers, or business updates?

 4. Set a frequency

 Tell the visitor how often you will be emailing them and then stick to your plan.
-Don’t bombard contacts if you’ve told them you’re sending a monthly newsletter, and don’t forget about your engaged list completely.
+Don’t bombard contacts if you’ve told them you’ll just be sending a monthly newsletter, and don’t forget about your engaged list completely.

 5. Offer a sample